zeromq/zebra/README.txt

 ## Overview

-zwebrap is a REST/HTTP to XRAP gateway.

 ### Scope and Goals

-zwebrap is designed to take HTTP request for the common HTTP methods GET, POST, PUT and DELETE and convert them into the [XRAP](http://rfc.zeromq.org/spec:40) format.
+zwebrap is designed to take HTTP requests for the common HTTP methods GET, POST, PUT and DELETE and convert them into the [XRAP](http://rfc.zeromq.org/spec:40) format.
 The converted messages will be passed to the request handlers which compose a response in the XRAP format which will be converted back into HTTP.
 To allow handler to come and go a they please, they need to register at a dispatcher which will forward XRAP messages both ways.

 [diagram]
                    HTTP